bjornwallner/TFTB46/lab1.md

 Here you will need to use Unix redirection of input and output.
 You can have a look at the (unix_introduction.pdf)​ slides if you want.

 The file (gpcr.tab)​​ contains data concerning G-coupled protein receptors from a number of species.
 We will use it solve the following in the terminal:
 1. Take a look at the gpcr.tab using head.
 How many columns are there (if you count by eye)?
 2. How many lines is there in the file?
 3. Use grep and wc to find out how many human GPCRs there are listed.
 Do you search for "human" or "Homo sapiens"?
 4. How long is the shortest sequence listed in the same file?
 Use cut and sort!
 5. How many species are named in gpcr.tab?

 ## 2. Data type: strings​
-(Video Lecture 1, string_exercise.py)
+Do this assignment after Video Lecture 1.
+The assignment is to complete the code in the `string_exercise.py` file from the `exercise.zip` archive.

 ## 3. Random DNA sequences ​​

 ## 4. Real DNA sequences​ ​

 ## 5. Data type: lists
+Do this assignment after Video Lecture 2.
+The assignment is to complete the code in the `list_exercise.py` file from the `exercise.zip` archive.

 ## 6. DNA, RNA or Protein